mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 <p>Click for more information about <a href="/articles/TDM/tdm_overview/03_business_entity_overview.md">TDM business entities</a> and how to <a href="/articles/TDM/tdm_implementation/06_tdm_implementation_support_hierarchy.md">support a hierarchy</a> when implementing the LUs.</p>
 </td>
 <td valign="top" width="400pxl">
-<p>This translation must be added and populated on each <strong>parent LU</strong> and is used to populate the TDM relationship tables.
+<p>This translation must be added and populated on each <strong>parent LU</strong> and is used to populate TDM relationship tables.
 The child_lu field must be populated by the name of the child LU.</p>
 <p>Both SQLs populated in child_lu_eid_sql and child_lu_tar_eid_Sql fields must run on the parent LU and gets the source and target child IDs for each parent ID.</p>
 <p><strong>Example:</strong><u><br /></u>Customer LU is the parent of the Order LU. <br />trnChildLink of the Customer LU must be populated as follows:</p>
 <ul>